 Lake Malawi

 Known as the ‘Lake of Stars’, Lake Malawi is the third largest lake in Africa.
 Sitting prettily between three countries – Tanzania, Mozambique, and Malawi – this vast, shimmering lake was named a UNESCO World Heritage Site in 1984, making it the world’s first freshwater national park.
-Its protected status is thanks, in part, to its biodiversity; 1,300 species of tropical fish (including a head-scratching 850 species of colourful cichlids) live here, which is more than in any other lake in the world.
+Its protected status is partly thanks to its biodiversity; 1,300 species of tropical fish (including a head-scratching 850 species of colourful cichlids) live here, which is more than in any other lake in the world.

 But Lake Malawi isn’t just popular with fishing enthusiasts.
 The shoreline boasts stunning beaches and characterful villages, so if you’re looking for a relaxing beach break away from the crowds, it ticks the box.
 The pristine waters are perfect for swimming and diving, the warm sands are ideal for kicking back on, and the seafood is as fresh and delicious as you’d expect.
 If you want to stay active, you can go water skiing, or explore the lake by canoe.
 And, in the evening, the sunsets are truly breathtaking.